Lorenzo Sonego: 2020: French Open fourth round, ATP 500 final, win over World no. 1

-2021: Wimbledon fourth round, Masters 1000 semifinal, top 25 debut
+2021: Wimbledon fourth round, Masters semifinal, top 25

 At the 2021 Sardegna Open in April, Sonego won both the singles and doubles titles.
 As a result, he achieved career-high singles ranking of world No. 28 and doubles ranking of No. 132 on 12 April 2021.

 In Rome, Sonego scored his second top-10 win over Dominic Thiem, beating him in 3 sets in a match lasting over 3 hours.
 As a result, he made his second Masters quarterfinal, where he beat 7th seed Andrey Rublev, his third top-10 win.
 In the semifinal, he once again faced World No. 1 and defending champion Novak Djokovic but lost in 3 sets.

 At the French Open, Sonego lost in the first round to Lloyd Harris in straight sets.

-In June, he reached his fourth final in his career and second for 2021 at the 2021 Eastbourne International where he lost to Alex De Minaur.
+In June, he reached his fourth final in his career and second for 2021 at the 2021 Eastbourne International where he lost to Alex de Minaur.

+His next tournament was Queen's Club Championships, where he lost in the first round in straight sets to Viktor Troicki.

 Following his fourth-round showing at the 2021 Wimbledon Championships for the first time in his career, he reached a career-high of World No. 25 on 9 August 2021.
+He ended up being the final player to ever be beaten by Roger Federer on the ATP Tour.